Huế chemical attacks: Background

-South Vietnam was often portrayed as having a Buddhist majority, comprising 70–90% of the population.
+South Vietnam was often portrayed as having a Buddhist majority, comprising 70–80% of the population.
 These figures, reported by foreign journalists, were overestimated, as Westerners commonly mistook folk religion for Buddhism.
 The actual number of Buddhists was much smaller, at most about 27%.
 Ngo Dinh Diem was regarded by "orthodox" historians as having pursued pro-Catholic policies that antagonized many Buddhists.
 The government was regarded as being biased towards Catholics in public service and military promotions, as well as the allocation of land and business favors.

 The distribution of firearms to village self-defense militias intended to repel Việt Cộng guerrillas allegedly saw weapons only given to Catholics.
-Some Catholic priests ran their own private armies.
-Some Buddhist villages converted en masse in order to receive aid or to avoid forcible resettlement by Diệm's regime.
 The Catholic Church was the largest landowner in the country, and the "private" status that was imposed on Buddhism by the French, which required official permission to conduct public Buddhist activities, was not repealed by Diệm.
-Land owned by the Catholic Church was exempt from land reform measures.
 Allegedly, U.S. aid was disproportionately distributed to Catholic majority villages.
 Under Diệm, the Catholic Church enjoyed special exemptions in property acquisition, and in 1959, he dedicated the country to the Virgin Mary.
 The white and gold papal flag was allegedly flown at major public events in South Vietnam.
 However, portrayals by Western media at the time were severely distorted, as Vietnamese Buddhism in fact flourished under Diệm's First Republic.